 11. It might have been inspired by a novel and another painting

-In one of his letters, Vincent makes a comment about a novel called “Bel-Ami” written by Guy de Maupassant.
+In one of his letters, Vincent comments on a novel called “Bel-Ami” written by Guy de Maupassant.
 In this novel, there’s a description of a boulevard in Paris with lighted cafés.
 He commented about this:

 The beginning of Bel-Ami is precisely the description of a starry night in Paris, with the lighted cafés of the boulevard, and it’s something like the same subject that I’ve painted just now.Van Gogh referencing the novel.